dpnam2112/HCMUT_printing_service/README.md

  - SQLite3
  - Python packages (listed in requirements.txt)
  - Windows Subsystem for Linux (Used to run CAS server)

 ### How to build Front end

-An application for the printing service inside HCMUT campus

-### How to build Front end